nleiva/check-calendar/README.md

 # Check Calendar

-Simple app to verify if a timeslot is busy or not.
+Simple app to verify whether a timeslot is taken/busy or not from Ansible.

 ## Requirements

 ### Go

 If you want to compile the examples, you need Go installed.
-Otherwise you can use the binarie included for convinience in (here)[roles/go-role/librry].
+Otherwise you can use the binarie included for convinience in [here](roles/go-role/library).

 ### Google Calendar API